teodosii/react-notifications-component/README.md

 # react-notifications-component

-High configurable and easy to use React Component to notify your users!
+Highly configurable and easy to use React Component to notify your users!

 ### Demo